He taught us the value of perseverance… the importance of distribution… and the results that come from greasing the right palms at the right time.

 ROCKABILLY: “Kitten” by Jimmy Voytek, “Only One” by Don “Red” Roberts

-NORTHERN SOUL: “I Can’t Sleep” by Jimmy Bo Horne; “I Can’t See Him Again” by the Twans; “Stop Hurting Me Baby” by Purple Mundi
+NORTHERN SOUL: “I Can’t Speak” by Jimmy Bo Horne; “I Can’t See Him Again” by the Twans; “Stop Hurting Me Baby” by Purple Mundi

 FUNK: “Save Me” by James Knight & the Butlers; “It Takes Two” by Lynn Williams”, “Across The Track” by the Believers